RoyalIcing/Orb/site/readme.md

 - Powerful macros
 - Hex package manager
 - ExUnit testing library
+- Extensive ecosystem of libraries that can be run at compile time
 - Integration with IDEs like Visual Studio Code and Zed

 ## Platform agnostic